Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Related Works

-Our work bridges this gap by developing the first event-based VT\&R system, leveraging event sparsity and high temporal resolution for responsive navigation at high processing rates on constrained platforms.
+Our work bridges this gap by developing the first event-based VT\&R system, which performs cross-correlation on event frames, leveraging event sparsity and high temporal resolution for responsive navigation at high processing rates on constrained platforms.